github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 {% ifversion actions-save-state-set-output-envs %}{% else %}
 ## Echoing command outputs

 Enables or disables echoing of workflow commands.
-For example, if you use the `set-output` command in a workflow, it sets an output parameter but the workflow run's log does not show the command itself.
-If you enable command echoing, then the log shows the command, such as `::set-output name={name}::{value}`.
+For example, if you use the `$GITHUB_STATE` environment file, it sets an output parameter but the workflow run's log does not show the command itself.
+If you enable command echoing, then the log shows the command, such as `"{name}={value}" >> $GITHUB_OUTPUT`.

 ```{:copy}
 ::echo::on